marmarachain/marmara-wiki/Getting-Started-with-Marmara.md

 ## How to get started with Marmara?

+The basic Komodo software package includes two applications.

+#### komodod

+The komodod software application is the Smart Chain daemon that powers all Komodo blockchains.
+#### komodo-cli

+The komodo-cli software application allows a developer to execute API calls to komodod via the command line.

 ## MacOS

 Find the directory where ```komodod``` and ```komodo-cli``` are located.
 Open the command prompt and change to that directory.